FormalExchange/Thesis/Efficient Continuous Auctions/formalization/README.md

 3. Efficient.v : contains the statements and the proofs of the main results in our work.

-The other Coq files are taken from the previous formalization, which is publically available on github.com/suneel-sarswat/cda.
+The other Coq files are taken Continuous Auction folder.